AnyBody/tutorials/Scaling/lesson4.md

 file into the Model folder and follow the instructions from this tutorial.
 :::

-If we open this file (by a double click it), we can see that a common place to make modifications has already been prepared.
+If we open this file (by a double clicking on it), we can see that a common place to make modifications has already been prepared.
 Further, we can find an access point to the geometrical scaling law folder, which will be used to specify individual scaling laws.